QuIP: 2-Bit Quantization of Large Language Models With Guarantees: Experiments

 \textbf{Main Results.} QuIP is the first PTQ procedure to achieve good quantization at two bits per weight, across a variety of LLM sizes and evaluation tasks.
-In Figure~\ref{figMain} we compare QuIP and OPTQ when quantizing to 2 and 3 bits per weight (4-bit quantization works equally well for both methods); we evaluate OPT models (up to 30B) on PTB, C4, ARC Easy, and LAMBADA.
+In Figure~\ref{figMain} we compare QuIP and OPTQ when quantizing to 2 and 3 bits per weight (4-bit quantization works equally well for both methods); we evaluate OPT models (up to 66B) on PTB, C4, ARC Easy, and LAMBADA.
 QuIP is superior to OPTQ across the model sizes and evaluation tasks.
 At three bits, QuIP matches the full precision model reasonably well.
 At two bits and for larger LLMs (>2B parameters), QuIP begins to approach the performance of the full precision model.
 As model size increases, so does the quality of QuIP's 2-bit quantization.
 We provide plots on the remaining datasets in Supplement~\ref{suppAddResults}.
+Note that the dip in OPTQ on OPT-66B is documented in their paper.

+Table~\ref{tabLlama270BRes} shows the results of quantizing Llama 2 70B using QuIP and OPTQ.
+Again, QuIP achieves good quantization at two bits while OPTQ does not.

 \textbf{Incoherence Processing Ablation.} Table~\ref{tabMainRes} shows all combinations of quantization and processing methods evaluated on OPT-30B.
 At lower weight bits, QuIP's incoherence processing dramatically improves the performance of all quantization methods, across all evaluation tasks.
 Remarkably, all quantization methods---even nearest---are viable at two bits with our incoherence processing.
 Our modifications in QuIP-RG sometimes give an improvement over QuIP, but further study is required to evaluate these modifications.
 Figures for OPT-125M to 13B are in Supplement~\ref{suppAddResults}.